-I'm a Systems Engineer from Buenos Aires, Argentina.
+Hello!
+I'm Facundo from Buenos Aires, Argentina.

 At the age of 8, I got my first personal computer, a gift from my father: An old 386 PC.
 I started playing around with MS-DOS, Windows 3.11, and really old games.
 The first time I formatted my computer and re-installed all the apps, I felt like a hacker.

 Later, in high school, I studied informatics and graduated as an informatics technician.
 That was my first approach to software development.
 I started learning how to code, using Visual Basic 6.
 I put this knowledge into practice when I got together with some friends to create games and apps.
 In our senior year, we developed an accounting system that was used by a small factory in our neighborhood.
 In the meantime, I spent my time doing other things that I still love doing: Listening to music, meeting new people, going to concerts, attending football matches, and discussing about movies and TV shows.

 I started studying at university when I was 18.
 That was when I got my first real job: Software Developer in a consulting company.
 I started working with Visual Basic 6 and MS-SQL Server.
 A couple of years later I learned C# and started using .NET Framework.

-After going through several jobs and experiences, I am now a remote Solutions Team Manager at Storyblok.
-This job position makes me enjoy my everyday work, learn a lot of new things, and face new challenges, which help me grow as a professional and as a person.
+I am now a remote Solutions Team Manager at Storyblok.
+This job position makes me enjoy my everyday work, learn a lot of new things, and face new challenges.
+All of this helps me grow as a professional and as a person.